WoooCat/python_package/README.md

 ## Flask UNIVERSITY API

-Run the following command to start the PostgreSQL containers:
+Run the following command to build and run the PostgreSQL containers:
 ```bash
 make run
 ```

-Run the following command to start the PostgreSQL containers:
+Run the following command to stop the PostgreSQL containers:
 ```bash
 make stop
 ```